nxt-insurance/nxt_http_client/README.md

 Build http clients with ease.
 NxtHttpClient is a simple DSL on top of the awesome [typhoeus](https://github.com/typhoeus/typhoeus) gem.
 Configure your http clients on the class level and then adjust them on a request options on the instance level if necessary.
 All http interactions are handled by [typhoeus](https://github.com/typhoeus/typhoeus).
-If you need to access the original `Typhoeus::Request` in your instance, you can do that.
+NxtHttpClient is just a simple layer on top of typhoeus and allows to access and configure the original `Typhoeus::Request` before making a request.

 ## Installation